usmansbk/trello/README.md

 ## Entities

-- User: Student and Teacher
+- User: Student or Teacher
 - Board: User can create boards and invite teammates to collaborate
 - List: User can create lists or pin other users' lists on his/her board
 - Notification: User gets notified when a pinned list or group board is updated